International Innovation Management

 Thesis

-In the last semester (3rd or 4th semester, depending on the first degree), students work on their Master's thesis.
+In the last semester (3rd semester), students work on their Master's thesis.
 This is worth 30 ECTS points.

 Successful completion of the Master's programme in International Innovation Management would allow the student to apply for doctoral studies.